slim-template/slim/README.md

 * !
   * This is a directive.
 Most common example:
         ` ! doctype html renders  <!doctype html> `
+* /
+  * Use the forward slash for ruby code comments - anything after it won't get displayed in the final render.

 ### Please add feature requests and bugs to the Github issue tracker.